ashleynilo/fprime/docs/documentation/user-manual/design/numerical-types.md

 | FwPrmIdType            | F´ parameter ids           | U32                   | PRI_FwPrmIdType            |
 | FwTlmPacketizeIdType   | F´ telemetry packet ids    | U16                   | PRI_FwTlmPacketizeIdType   |

-!!! note
+> [!NOTE]
-    the F´ GDS expects the above types to use their default setting.
+> the F´ GDS expects the above types to use their default setting.
 Users intending to use the F´ GDS should not stray from the above definitions.

 All defaults can be overridden via project specific configuration supplying a custom `FpConfig.h`.
 A complete definition of a framework/GDS type in `FpConfig.h` would look like: